Jerome-Maurin/vmdb2-wrapper/README.md

 To write img to sdcard, use `dd`.

-For example :
+For example:

     sudo dd bs=64k status=progress oflag=dsync if=cubietruck_buster_armhf.img of=/dev/mmcblk1

 Make sure `/dev/mmcblkN` is the correct SD-card (by using `lsblk` for example).

-In case the image comes from Github Releases or Github Actions you could use something like that :
+In case the image comes from Github Releases or Github Actions you could use something like that:

     zcat cubietruck_buster_armhf.img.bz2.zip | bunzip2 -c -d | sudo dd bs=64k status=progress oflag=dsync of=/dev/mmcblk1